top of page

 Finding Your Creative Team: All Creative Teams for each musical must be submitted for review on the Participant’s Hub by Thursday April 4th.

-DEADLINE for Directors, Choreographers, Music Director and Stage Managers.
+DEADLINE for Directors, Choreographers, Music Directors and Stage Managers.

 DEADLINE for all casting.